Samkhya: Puruṣa and Prakṛti

-Puruṣa is considered as the conscious principle, a passive enjoyer (bhokta) and the prakṛti is the enjoyed (bhogya).
+Puruṣa is considered as the conscious principle, a passive enjoyer (bhokta) and the Prakṛti is the enjoyed (bhogya).
 Samkhya believes that the puruṣa cannot be regarded as the source of inanimate world, because an intelligent principle cannot transform itself into the unconscious world.
 It is a pluralistic spiritualism, atheistic realism and uncompromising dualism.

-Puruṣa - witness-consciousness
+Puruṣa – witness-consciousness

 Puruṣa is the witness-consciousness.
 It is absolute, independent, free, imperceptible, unknowable through other agencies, above any experience by mind or senses and beyond any words or explanations.
 It remains pure, "nonattributive consciousness".
 Puruṣa is neither produced nor does it produce.
-No appellations can qualify purusha, nor can it substantialized or objectified.
-It "cannot be reduced, can't be 'settled'."
-Any designation of purusha comes from prakriti, and is a limitation.
-Unlike Advaita Vedanta, and like Purva-Mīmāṃsā, Samkhya believes in plurality of the puruṣas.
+No appellations can qualify Puruṣa, nor can it be substantialized or objectified.
+It "cannot be reduced, can't be 'settled'".
+Any designation of Puruṣa comes from Prakṛti, and is a limitation.
+Unlike Advaita Vedanta, and like Purva-Mīmāṃsā, Samkhya believes in plurality of the Puruṣas.
+However, while being multiple, Puruṣas are considered non-different because their essential attributes are the same.

 Prakṛti - cognitive processes

 Prakṛti is the first cause of the world of our experiences.
 Since it is the first principle (tattva) of the universe, it is called the pradhāna (chief principle), but, as it is the unconscious and unintelligent principle, it is also called the jaḍa (unintelligent).
 It is composed of three essential characteristics (trigunas).
 These are: